Zynga reports higher-than-expected bookings, to cut jobs

 The company said the launch of "Empires & Allies", its first action strategy game for mobile devices, would help offset some of the sequential drop in bookings.

-Zynga records sales of virtual goods and downloads as deferred revenue, which is recognised as these goods are consumed.
-Bookings equal revenue recognised in a period plus the change in deferred revenue.
+Zynga records sales of virtual goods and downloads as deferred revenue, which is recognized as these goods are consumed.
+Bookings equal revenue recognized in a period plus the change in deferred revenue.

 Zynga's net loss narrowed to $46.5 million, or 5 cents per share, from $61.2 million, or 7 cents per share, a year earlier.